|

 the movement of animals from one area to another.

-However, MRF pursues a broad scale approach to
+However, MRF pursues a broad approach to

 such research, taking advantage of opportunities to expand studies into